4neesh/DevBlog/src/posts/025_DAOPattern.md

 <br>
 <h4>Implementing the service layer</h4>
 <p>
-The service layer will be used to obtain requests from the controller to be passed down to the repository layer.
+The service layer is used to obtain requests from the controller to be passed down to the repository layer.

 ```java{numberLines:true}
 @Service